Who is the Rock?

 1 And I do not wish you to be ignorant, brethren, that all our fathers were under the cloud, and all passed through the sea, 2 and all to Moses were baptized in the cloud, and in the sea; 3 and all the same spiritual food did eat, 4 and all the same spiritual drink did drink, for they were drinking of a spiritual rock following them, and the rock was the Christ; (1Corinthians 10:1-4, YLT)

 One last metaphor that we'll look at is that of the "Holy One of Israel."
 This term is most often used along with the term "Savior" or "Redeemer," certainly referring to Christ.
-But these Old Testament references are also speaking of the Lord God of the Old Testament.
+But these Old Testament references are also speaking of the God, the Lord God, of the Old Testament.

 Do not fear, you worm Jacob, you men of Israel: I will help you - the LORD’s declaration.
 (Isaiah 41:14, HCSB)